Singapore International Energy Week: 2018: "Transforming Energy: Invest, Innovate and Integrate"

 The 11th edition of Singapore International Energy Week (SIEW) took place from 29 October to 2 November 2018.
 The event gathered more than 13,000 senior government officials, industry captains, and academics to discuss key energy issues under the theme "Transforming Energy: Invest, Innovate, and Integrate".
 For the first time, the 36th ASEAN Energy Ministers of Energy Meeting (AMEM) was held together with SIEW as part of Singapore's Chairmanship of ASEAN.

 Minister of Trade and Industry, Chan Chun Sing, delivered the SIEW Opening Remarks about how Singapore is improving its production, management, and consumption of energy to overcome the trilemma of making its energy supply affordable, sustainable, and reliable.
-The SIEW Opening Keynote (SOK) was delivered by Dr Fatih Birol, Executive Director, International Energy Agency (IEA) and John Abbott, Downstream Director and Member of the Executive Committee at Shell.
+The SIEW Opening Keynote (SOK) was delivered by Dr Fatih Birol, executive director, International Energy Agency (IEA) and John Abbott, Downstream Director and Member of the executive committee at Shell.
 Dr Birol spoke about the important changes needed in the energy market to meet rising global demand, and Mr. Abbott said that it is only by constantly listening, learning, and working together will any energy sector transformation become a reality.

-The Singapore Energy Summit (SES) featured four high-level dialogue sessions with international energy ministers and industry CEOs.
-Speakers such as H.E.
-Yeo Bee Yin, Minister of Energy, Science, Technology, Environment and Climate Change, Malaysia; Martin J Houston, Vice Chairman, Tellurian; and Adnan Z. Amin, Director-General, International Renewable Energy Agency (IRENA) discussed a range of topics on how the world can invest, innovate, and integrate energy systems to navigate the future energy landscape.

-The Singapore-International Energy Agency (IEA) Forum returned for its second year, where energy leaders such as Aya Yoshida, Head of Asia Pacific and Partnership Division, International Energy Agency (IEA); Wong Kim Yin, Group CEO, SP Group; and Paul Maguire, CEO, ENGIE Asia-Pacific, discussed energy systems of the future and how we can navigate the opportunities, challenges, and risks.

-Partner event, the Asia Clean Energy Summit (ACES) was opened by Masagos Zulkifli, Minister for the Environment and Water Resources.
-Other partner events included Asian Downstream Summit and Gas Asia Summit.

-Other events at SIEW included the SIEW Energy Insights, which saw the launch of DNV GL's Energy Transition Outlook 2018 – Power Supply & Use and the World Nuclear Association's (WNA) World Nuclear Performance Report 2018 Asia Edition; the SIEW Thinktank Roundtables, which featured discussions around green financing, electric vehicles, and carbon-free hydrogen, among other topics; Youth@SIEW, where students discussed Singapore's energy future with Dr Tan Wu Meng, Senior Parliamentary Secretary, Ministry of Trade and Industry and Ministry of Foreign Affairs; and the Youth Energy Showcase.